Status: Partnered with Sojourn Ventures Inc.

-The Oweegee Dome Property was the focus of a large, hydrothermal mineralizing system that entails a number of genetically related target types: Au-Cu porphyry (KSM type); VMS Au-Ag-Cu-Au-Zn (Eskay Creek type); and, stratabound Ag-Zn-Pb-Cu (VMS).
+The Oweegee Dome Property was the focus of a large, hydrothermal mineralizing system that entails a number of genetically related target types: Au-Cu porphyry (KSM type), VMS Au-Ag-Cu-Au-Zn (Eskay Creek type), and stratabound Ag-Zn-Pb-Cu (VMS type).
 Seabridge Gold’s KSM Au-Cu porphyry deposit has total proven and probable reserves of 38.2 million oz. gold and 9.9 billion lb.
-Barrick’s historic Eskay Creek Mine produced >3 M oz Au and 160 M oz Ag at an average grade of 48.4 g Au/t and 2221 g Ag/t.
-Epithermal Au mineralization is often associated with Au-Cu porphyry deposits in the Golden Triangle e.g., Pretium Resources’ Brucejack epithermal deposit has proven and probable reserves of 6.9 million oz. gold.
+Barrick’s historic Eskay Creek Mine produced >3 million oz Au and 160 million oz Ag at an average grade of 48.4 g/t Au and 2221 g/t Ag.
+Epithermal Au mineralization is often associated with Au-Cu porphyry deposits in the Golden Triangle; for example, Pretium Resources’ Brucejack epithermal deposit has proven and probable reserves of 6.9 million oz. gold.

 Agreement and Terms

 Millrock currently has an option agreement on Oweegee Dome project with Sojourn Ventures Inc., (TSX-V: SOJ) ("Sojourn"), which may purchase a 100% interest (subject to a royalty provision) by issuing Sojourn shares.

 “THE TECHNICAL INFORMATION WITHIN THIS DOCUMENT HAS BEEN REVIEWED AND APPROVED BY GREGORY A. BEISCHER, PRESIDENT & CEO OF MILLROCK RESOURCES INC. MR. BEISCHER IS A QUALIFIED PERSON AS DEFINED IN NI 43-101.